How to Display a Katana Properly

 How to Display a Katana Following Tradition

-Displayed with Katana Kake
+Katana Kake

 While there are various ways to display Japanese swords, the traditional method is using the katana kake.
-The katana kake is a wooden katana stand that samurai began using to store their swords indoors during the Edo period in Japan.
+The katana kake is a wooden stand that samurai began using to store their swords indoors during the Edo period in Japan.

 Typically is made from polished wood and it comes in single or multi-tier forms, depending on whether it’s used to keep one sword or a full set (daisho).